keboola/developers-docs/extend/common-interface/oauth.md

 }
 {% endhighlight %}

-This comes in very handy for quick Generic extractor iterations.
+This comes in very handy for quick component iterations and for testing whether your component works before having the OAuth support enabled.